eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

         separately for each period.
 Effort data can be calculated as the number of devices set or the amount of search effort expended in each period.
+-   `Non-spatial removals + index data`
+    -   This model is the same as the non-spatial removal model detailed above but also allows index data to be included in the joint likelihood.
+The index data can be any index of abundance (e.g. no. of detections on a camera etc.).
+Index data can be useful for detecting the presence of individuals when the removal methods fails to detect any.
+The idea is that the index should decrease proportionally as pest density decreases due to the removal method.
+Index data and its associated effort (e.g. camera nights) should be included as extra columns labeled `index` and `ieffort`, respectively.
 -   `Spatial removals (single session)`
     -   This model implements the multinomial removal model of Haines (2018).
-Unlike the non-spatial model, device locations are required for this model and habitat information can be used to model spatial variation in initial abundance.
-Device locations are assumed to be independent
+Unlike the non-spatial model, device locations are required for this model and habitat information (`*.tif`) can be used to model spatial variation in initial abundance.
+Device locations are assumed to be independent.
--   `Spatial removals with auxiliary detections (single session)`
+-   `Spatial removals with index data (single session)`
     -   This model estimates the generalised removal model of Dorazio et al. (2005).
-However, it also has the facility to include additional monitoring data into the analysis in addition to the removal data.
-The additional monitoring data can be derived from any index of abundance and are assumed to be collected in the same general vicinity (or a subset thereof) as the removal devices.
-Hence, the additional monitoring data should have the same number of rows and columns as the removal data and are uploaded into the app using `detection histories` button.
-        Removal devices without an associated monitoring device should hav an `NA` inserted for the appropriate row in `detection histories`.
+However, it also has the facility to include additional index monitoring data into the analysis in addition to the removal data.
+The index monitoring data can be derived from any index of abundance and are assumed to be collected in the same general vicinity (or a subset thereof) as the removal devices.
+Hence, the index data should have the same number of rows and columns as the removal data and are uploaded into the app using `detection histories` button.
+Removal devices without an associated monitoring device should have an `NA` inserted for the appropriate row in `detection histories`.
 -   `Spatial removals (Multi session)`
     -   This model generalises the single session removal model of Haines (2018) to multiple sessions.
 This is achieved by